the time has come to

 FOREST

-Your Forest is the collective term for all the tiles present on the board in your color.
-During your turn, tiles can be placed on the board within spaces in order to grow your Forest.
+Your Forest is the collective term for all the tiles present on the board in your color, starting with your Origin.
+During your turn, tiles can be placed on the board within spaces in order to expand your Forest.
 By placing tiles, you are creating the area your Ancient piece can stand on.

 ANCIENT